GTK-THANGELLA-17/My-Company-webpage/README.md

 ## Description

 This repository contains the code for a company website template called GTK - Growth Through Knowledge.
-It is a professional and responsive website template designed for companies offering web development, web application development, and mobile app development services.
+It is a professional and responsive website template designed for MY company offering web development, web application development, and mobile app development services.

 ## Used Languages